DataDog/integrations-extras/bind9/README.md

        service: bind9
        source: bind9
    ```
-   **Note**: Change the `path` variable in `conf.yaml` to the same as configured in `file` parameter in channels for Bind9 application.
+   **Note**: Change the `path` variable in `conf.yaml` to the same path configured in the `file` parameter in channels for the Bind 9 application.

 3. [Restart the Agent][9].

 #### Syslog
-1. Add this configuration block to your `bind9.d/conf.yaml` file to start collecting your Bind9 logs.
+1. Add this configuration block to your `bind9.d/conf.yaml` file to start collecting your Bind 9 logs.

    See the [sample bind9.d/conf.yaml][8] for available configuration options.